 - Complaints or reports to the college (regulatory body) about your professional practice including addiction and mental health issues; appeals of regulatory body decisions.

-- Complaints or reports to the Information and Information and Privacy Commissioner under the Health Information Protection Act (HIPA); appeals of Privacy Commissioner orders.
-Defense against prosecutions under HIPA.
+- Complaints or reports to the Information and Information and Privacy Commissioner under the Personal Health Information Protection Act (PHIPA); appeals of Privacy Commissioner orders.
+Defense against prosecutions under PHIPA.

 - If you’re called as a witness in a criminal case.